zudov/haskell-comark/CONTRIBLOG.md

+# [2016-08-13]
+  - Updated the spec, a new test case found me a bug in the space collapsing inside code spans.

+	I have way too many variosly named spacy predicates/parsers/scanners.
+	Those need to be reduced to a smaller and sensible set.

 # [2016-08-12]
   - Today I plan to finish revising the current 'simple' AST.
 I want to agree with myself on names, that's always useful.
 Along the way